Lands’ End (NASDAQ:LE) Releases FY 2024 Earnings Guidance

 Lands’ End (NASDAQ:LE – Get Free Report) issued an update on its FY 2024 earnings guidance on Wednesday morning.
-The company provided EPS guidance of 0.100-0.380 for the period, compared to the consensus EPS estimate of 0.030.
+The company provided earnings per share (EPS) guidance of 0.100-0.380 for the period, compared to the consensus estimate of 0.030.
 The company issued revenue guidance of $1.3 billion-$1.5 billion, compared to the consensus revenue estimate of $1.4 billion.
 Lands’ End also updated its Q1 2024 guidance to -0.300–0.240 EPS.

-Separately, StockNews.com raised shares of Lands’ End from a hold rating to a buy rating in a research note on Friday, December 15th.
+Separately, StockNews.com upgraded Lands’ End from a hold rating to a buy rating in a research note on Friday, December 15th.

 About Lands’ End